-Whether or not you plan to attend the annual meeting, please complete, sign, date and return the enclosed proxy card in the enclosed, postage-prepaid envelope or vote by Internet or telephone at your earliest convenience so that your shares will be represented at the meeting.
-If you choose to attend the meeting, you may revoke your proxy and personally cast your votes.
+Whether or not you plan to attend the annual meeting, please vote by Internet or telephone at your earliest convenience or complete, sign, date and return the enclosed proxy card in the enclosed, postage-prepaid envelope so that your shares will be represented at the meeting.
+You may choose to attend the meeting and personally cast your votes even if you fill out and return a proxy card.
 To receive a map and driving directions to the Company's office, please call Deby Barnes-Forbus at (706) 624-2246.